dokempf/advanced-git/_episodes/12-large-files.md

 >   As the band width quota counts every single clone by users, **LFS should currently
 >   be considered unusable on the GitHub free plan.**
 {: .caution}

-TODO: Write about `git annex`

-TODO: Write about other potential solutions.

 {% include links.md %}